-■ Participation in Emerging Smart Machinery Development Business Opportunities

-- Digital modeling and analysis, product life cycle management, big data analysis, machine learning, artificial intelligence. - Sensors, industrial and service robots, semiconductor front-end process and advanced packaging equipment, additive manufacturing. - Integrated sensor and control equipment, production equipment and production lines, total solutions for integrated business intelligence and operations information systems.

-■ Participation in Opportunities from Sustainable Growth
+- Participation in Emerging Smart Machinery Development Business Opportunities - Digital modeling and analysis, product life cycle management, big data analysis, machine learning, artificial intelligence. - Sensors, industrial and service robots, semiconductor front-end process and advanced packaging equipment, additive manufacturing. - Integrated sensor and control equipment, production equipment and production lines, total solutions for integrated business intelligence and operations information systems. - Participation in Opportunities from Sustainable Growth - In 2020 global industries faced formidable challenges in the face of the COVID-19 pandemic and the trade war between China and the US.
+Thanks to early deployment of anti-epidemic measures, Taiwan was able to seize the moment to reorganize supply chains and adjust economic policy.
+Overall export indicators fared better than neighboring Japan, Korea and Singapore.
+Strong demand for automation and smart technology applications, the coming on line of new technologies in Al and 5G and the ongoing trade war between China and the US drives manufacturers to setup secondary overseas production sites.
+At the same time, the results of Taiwanese-owned businesses returning to Taiwan or businesses which have maintained operations in Taiwan, as well as SMEs in Taiwan investing in the three core areas will continue to drive growth of the machinery industry.

-- Tight monetary policies launched by major economies to stabilize prices in the post-pandemic era have gradually taken hold.
-Global economic growth, in turn, will see a significant downturn.
-However, the international net-zero carbon emissions trend and post-pandemic growth will also bring new business opportunities for sustainable development.
-As Taiwan has a high level of autonomy in the machinery and equipment industries, combining smart machinery and low-carbon green equipment to create a highly resilient supply chain can ensure the international competitiveness of Taiwan's machinery industry in the future. - Taiwan's semiconductor industry continues to invest in advanced production processes.
+Taiwan's semiconductor industry continues to invest in advanced production processes.
 Firms in the supply chains of the information and communications, display panel, automotive, and electric vehicle industries are also investing in the installation of smart automated production lines.
 Lucrative business opportunities will derive from the stable growth in demand for smart machines.